 I believe a growth mindset for ourselves, our colleagues, and our clients is essential to the longevity of our careers, the recovery of clients, and the healing of our communities from the impacts of generational oppression.

-Specialized in crisis services with experiences in mobile crisis, National Suicide Prevent Lifeline, and 911 dispatched crisis response.
+Specialized in crisis services with experiences in mobile crisis, National Suicide Prevention Lifeline, and 911 dispatched crisis response.

 I have 2 dogs.
 Enjoy hiking, yoga, board games, and traveling.